Captricity/java-captools/README.md

 * get Job status (percent completed)
 * get Job results (for Jobs that are 100% complete)
 * show a list of master Templates in the account
-* get a list of all the Fields on a Template
+* get a list of all the Fields defined on a Template

 I have also provided a number of example programs that demonstrate how the API client library works in a controlled environment.
 You can find these programs in the examples folder.